isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 In 1969, the first junior college, National Junior College, was established.
 Every junior college was given a six-hectare plot of land and equipped with lecture theatres, audio-visual rooms, language and computer laboratories, multi-purpose halls as well as a host of sports facilities.

 -image-<br>
-<b>First junior college, National Junior College at Linden Drive (1968).</b><br><br>
+<strong>First junior college, National Junior College at Linden Drive (1968).</strong>

 -image-<br>
-<b>Second government junior college, Temasek Junior College in 1976 with improvements made based on the first junior college.</b>
+<strong>Second government junior college, Temasek Junior College in 1976 with improvements made based on the first junior college.</strong>

 -image-<br>
-<b>One of the seven junior colleges, Raffles Junior College in the early 1980s.
-This follows the success of the initial Junior College Building Programme in the 1970s.</b>
+<strong>One of the seven junior colleges, Raffles Junior College in the early 1980s.
+This follows the success of the initial Junior College Building Programme in the 1970s.</strong>

 </p>